DEIB-GECO/RGMQL/README.md

 ### Errors

-Be aware that using a too recent Java version (e.g., the Java version 17) on **macOS Mojave** currently gives issues in running RGMQL; conversely, macOS Big Sur runs smoothly RGMQL also with the last Java version 17.
+Be aware that using a too recent Java version (e.g., the Java version 17) on **macOS Mojave** currently gives errors in running RGMQL.
+Conversely, macOS Big Sur runs smoothly RGMQL also with the last Java version 17.

 To overcome this issue, we suggest macOS Mojave users to configure rJava to use an older version, like the Java version 11, by running the following command:

 `sudo R CMD javareconf JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk-11.0.13.jdk/Contents/Home`